dirigeants/klasa/guides/Advanced SettingGateway/UnderstandingSchemaFolders.md

 1. Define what keys the {@link Gateway} manages and their properties.
 1. Define what type the keys must hold.
-1. Define the SQL schema when using a SQL database.
 1. Speed up performance when iterating over keys.

 ## Adding keys